 2. Your Design Is Confusing Customers

 Think about what happens when you go to the supermarket.
 You may not have a particular brand in mind.
-When you get there, you get so many options.
+But, when you get there, you get so many options.

 Eventually, you may leave without purchasing anything.
 It is something that happens when you present customers with too many options.
 It leads to a kind of paralysis in making a choice.

 The trick is to narrow down what is available to your customers.
 It could explain why exclusive offers work very well.
 Focus on subtly guiding your customers by displaying fewer products.
-It goes back to having proper categories so that you can separate what you have on your platform.
+Again, it goes back to having proper categories to separate what you have on your platform.

 Have a limit on the number of products you display on each page.
-If the customers want more, they will click on the next page.
+Then, if the customers want more, they will click on the next page.

 3. Your Pages Load Slowly and Are Not Responsive